hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * For <b>Unknown Population Mean and Known Standard Deviation</b>
   * For <b>Unknown Population Mean and Unknown Standard Deviation</b> - t-distribution, standard error (SE)
   * Both assumes the distribution is bell shape (normal distribution or t-distribution)
+  * When there are only 2 datasets to compre, we can use t-distribution, but when there are more than 2, t-distribution won't handle it.
+Try ANOVA.

+* <b>ANOVA</b>
+  * It compares samples based on means.
+It can handle 2+ samples.
+By comparing the means, ANOVA checks the impact of one or more factors.
+  * When there are just 2 samples, t-distribution and ANOVA get same results
+  * Terminology
+    * <b>Grand Mean µ</b>: The mean of all sample means
+    * Null Hypothesis in ANOVA is valid, when all the sample means are equal, or they don't have any significant difference
+    * Alternative Hypothesis is valid when at least one of the sample mean is different from others.
+But you ay need to use other methods to tell which is the different sample mean
+    * <b>Between-group variability</b>
+      * It tells the variation between the distributions of samples.
+If the distributions are close or overlap, the grand mean will be similar to sample means; but if the distributions are further away, the difference between the grand mean and the sample means can be large
+      * To calculate Between-group variability, is quite similar to calculate standard deviation/variance
+        * How to calculate standard deviation: https://www.youtube.com/watch?v=pFGcMIL2NVo
+        * Variance = pow(standard deviation, 2)
+        * The difference between calculating standard deviation and Between-group variability
+          * There are weights for each pow((µi-µj),2), and the weight is ni, the sample size of group i
+          * The sum of those squared sample mean difference are divided by degrees

 ************************************************************************